AnthonyCxx/Notes-and-Writeups/C/Data Types/Format Specifiers.md

 All sources are linked in the text or listed at the bottom.

 ## Examples
-Replace anything in curly braces, _{ }_, with the appropriate item.

 | Example | Result |
 | ------- | ------ |
 | %d | print a simple signed integer |